 Fully owned by the principals, SCLC serves as investment counsel for three general categories of clients: individual investors, retirement plan sponsors, and institutional investors (trusts, foundations, endowments, and corporate accounts).

 Our logo reflects the methodology and principles of SCLC in several significant ways.

-Primarily, the mark evokes origami, which is an exact blending of science and art.
-The way SCLC engineers solutions for clients also blends science and art.
-And while the number of basic folds appears small, they can be executed in a variety of ways to yield intricate designs.
-Similarly, SCLC employs a relatively small number of basic transactions (buy, sell, hold, transfer, reallocate) and combines these in precise ways to create solutions specific to each client’s risk preferences and reward requirements.
+Primarily, the mark evokes origami, which is an exacting blend of geometry and art.
+The way SCLC engineers solutions for clients likewise blends science and art.
+There are only so many ways to fold paper, but they can be combined to yield many intricate designs.
+Similarly, SCLC combines a relatively small number of basic transactions (buy, sell, hold, transfer, reallocate) in precise ways to create solutions specific to each client’s risk preferences and reward requirements.

-The alternating angles and folds are a metaphor for how SCLC advisors look at every angle, or aspect, of a client’s financial picture.
-Intersecting folds create darker shades that reinforce our transparency, while the different directions in which the mark extends represent our flexibility as we help clients navigate risk, market fluctuations, and their own evolving goals.
-The different shapes, shading, outlines and angles combine so that one person sees one thing while another sees something else entirely.
-This further reinforces the specific needs of clients and the customized solutions we develop to address those needs.
+The alternating angles and folds of origami are a metaphor for how SCLC advisors look at every aspect of a client’s financial picture.
+Intersecting folds create darker shades that emphasize our transparency, while the different vectors indicated by the mark represent our flexibility as we help clients navigate risk, market fluctuations, and their own evolving goals.

 Perhaps most obviously, the mark can also be seen as a winding road.
 It starts at the bottom, signifying the start of a client’s relationship with us.
 As life goes on, and the road twists and turns, SCLC stays with you, into your future.
 The widening of the road at the top signifies an expansive future with greater possibility, thanks to the guidance and counsel SCLC has provided along the way.